Improved well-posedness for the quadratic derivative nonlinear wave equation in 2D: Introduction

 \begin{remark} An analogous result to Theorem \ref{main_thm} can be proved for the equation

 This equation is invariant under the scaling $u\mapsto u_\lambda$, where $u_\lambda(t, x)=\lambda u(\lambda t, \lambda x)$.
 And the critical exponent on the Sobolev scale is $s_c=\frac{n}{2}-1$, while on the Fourier-Lebesgue scale it is $s_c^r=\frac{n}{r}-1$.
 The best known result for \eqref{du2} in dimension $n=2$ for data in $H^s$ is for $s>\frac{3}{4}$, which, again, can be shown using Strichartz estimates.
-A similar argument to the one we use for equation \eqref{main_eq} will show that the Cauchy problem for \eqref{du2} with data in $\^{H}_s^r$ is locally well-posed for $s>\frac{3}{2r}$, $\frac{3}{2}<r\leq 2$. \end{remark}
+A similar argument to the one we use for equation \eqref{main_eq} will show that the Cauchy problem for \eqref{du2} with data in $\^{H}_s^r$ is locally well-posed for $s>\frac{3}{2r}$, $1<r\leq 2$. \end{remark}

 The region for the parameters $(s, \frac{1}{r})$, for which Theorem \ref{main_thm} holds is shaded in Figure 1.
 Notice that the bottom and right edges of the region are not included.
-If our estimates did not break down for $r\leq \frac{3}{2}$, the $s$-line $s=\frac{3}{2r}+1$ would have picked up the point $(s, r)=(\frac{5}{2}, 1)$, which corresponds to the Sobolev space $H^{\frac{3}{2}}$.
+The $s$-line $s=\frac{3}{2r}+1$ almost reaches the point $(s, r)=(\frac{5}{2}, 1)$, which corresponds to the Sobolev space $H^{\frac{3}{2}}$.
 This is still above the critical regularity, as can be seen from the picture, where the solid line represents the critical relation $s_c^r=\frac{2}{r}$.

-The outline of the rest of the paper is: in Section \ref{sec2} we introduce he solution spaces, and reduce Theorem \ref{main_thm} to a bilinear estimate.
+The rest of the paper is organized as follows. in Section \ref{sec2} we introduce the solution spaces, and reduce Theorem \ref{main_thm} to a bilinear estimate.
 This reduction is achieved by utilizing the general LWP theorem stated in Appendix \ref{appB}.
 In Section \ref{sec3} we establish bilinear Fourier restriction estimates in $\^{L}^r$ spaces.
 These estimates are used in Section \ref{sec4} to establish the main bilinear estimate \eqref{key}.

-As was mentioned earlier, we also sketch the proof of the LWP for equation \eqref{main_eq} with data in the Sobolev space $H^{\frac{7}{4}+}\times H^{\frac{3}{4}+\epsilon}$ by the Strichartz estimates in Appendix \ref{appA}.
+As was mentioned earlier, we also sketch the proof of the LWP for equation \eqref{main_eq} with data in the Sobolev space $H^{\frac{7}{4}+}\times H^{\frac{3}{4}+}$ by the Strichartz estimates in Appendix \ref{appA}.

 \textbf{Acknowledgments:} The authors would like to thank Andrea Nahmod for helpful discussions and her encouragement during this project.

 The first author would also like to thank Magdalena Czubak for showing him the proof of the $H^{\frac{7}{4}+}$ LWP via the Strichartz estimates, which is sketched in Appendix \ref{appA}.